 We are a diverse group of citizens in Green County, Wisconsin working together to promote democratic values for a better future for our communities, state, and country.

-Monthly meetings start at 6pm and are held at Leisure Lanes in Monroe (with an optional social hour at 5pm).
-We meet in the enclosed room on the left side of the building if you are looking at the lanes.
+Monthly meetings are held at 6:00pm at Turner Hall in Monroe (with an optional social hour at 5pm).
+We meet in the Ratskeller restaurant located in the lower level.

 Please check our Calendar for exact times and locations for all of our events